Disorderly Voices

 - Stuttering Gain by Christopher Constantino

-- Paul Aston, Painter
+- Paul Aston Painter

-- Conor Foran
+- Dysfluent by Conor Foran

 Dr. Maria Stuart teaches at University College Dublin in the School of English, Drama, and Film.
 Her areas of focus are American literature, crime fiction, and dysfluency studies.